vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 For more information, please see the Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

-Vipps cannot offer legal advice for this.
+We can't offer legal advice for this.

 See more details below: